floatingstarZ/DAFNet/README.md

 ## DAFNet: Introduction
 The repository is a code implementation of DAFNet.
 Since the dataset is private, we only provide the code.
+We provide an implementation based on Faster R-CNN, and the implementation on other detection methods can be done with minor changes.

 The configurations of all fusion methods can be found in ./DAFNet_configs